Resolution No. 1- 16

-These rules may be amended by a majority vote of the legislative body at any regular or special meeting of Council.
+These rules may be amended by an affirmative majority vote of members elected to the legislative body at any regular or special meeting of Council.
 All amendments or new rules adopted by the Council shall be attached to this resolution.

 These rules, where not precluded by state statutes, may be temporarily suspended at any meeting of the Council by a concurrent vote of the majority of all members elected.
 The vote of such suspension shall be taken by a roll call vote and be recorded in the minutes.

 That Resolution No. 1-14 and all other Ordinances, Resolutions, and by-laws in conflict herewith are expressly repealed.